lindanycander/launch_interceptor_program/README.md

 Clone the repository locally using `git clone`.

 You can then use Maven to compile, test and package the project.
-The Maven project is located in the `lic` subfolder, so navigate to that folder before running any Maven commands (`cd lic`).
+The Maven project is located in the `decide` subfolder, so navigate to that folder before running any Maven commands (`cd decide`).

 To compile the project, run: